ibm-cloud-docs/power-iaas/registering-linux.md

 ## Configuring SNAT in the Power Systems Virtual Server environment by using RHEL
 {: #configuring-snat}

 Most organizations are allotted a limited number of publicly routable IP addresses from their ISP.
-Due to this limited allowance, administrators must find creative ways to share access to Internet services without giving limited public IP addresses to every node on the LAN.
+Due to this limited allowance, administrators must find a way to share access to Internet services without giving limited public IP addresses to every node on the LAN.
 To learn more, see [Forward and NAT rules](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/4/html/security_guide/s1-firewall-ipt-fwd){: new_window}{: external}.

 # SNAT Router Configuration
 {: #snat-router-configuration}

 1. Deploy a RHEL 7 LPAR on a public network and create subnets (that need to use the SNAT function to get internet access).
-2. Use the following commands to allow private network traffic to be accessible for SNAT-ing (these commands assume that the network device for the public IP is `eth0`, and `eth1` for the private network).
+2. Use the following commands to allow private network traffic to be accessible for SNAT-ing (these commands assume that the network device for the public IP is `eth0`, and `eth1` for the private network):

 ```
 iptables -A FORWARD -i eth1 -j ACCEPT
 iptables -A FORWARD -o eth1 -j ACCEPT
 ```
+{: codeblock}

 You can permanently set **IP forwarding** by editing the `/etc/sysctl.conf` file: